noflo/noflo-webpack-config/README.md

 "build": "webpack --config node_modules/noflo-webpack-config/webpack.config.js",
 ```

+Now you should be able to make a browser build of your components with `npm run build`.

 Note: if you have CoffeeScript dependencies, install also the `coffee-loader` package.

 ## Testing components with fbp-spec in browser